When is the best time to fly?

 - Cyprus is an old island and Larnaca one of its oldest towns.
 As well as Christian churches dating from as early as the ninth century, there are ancient Muslim mosques.
 The mosque of Hala Sultan Tekke is situated on the shores of the salt lake and dates from around 647AD.
 Hala Sultan was Mohammed’s wet nurse, and the mosque named after her is situated near her grave.

 - The beach in the town is not the best that Cyprus has to offer, but it’s easy to reach other beaches nearby.
 The bustling holiday town of Ayia Napa is just a short bus ride away (or moped ride for the brave).
-There is a string of beaches extending for 25km (15 miles) along the coast.
+There is a string of beaches extending for 15 miles along the coast.
 So if you don’t find one you like straight away, just keep on exploring…

 - If you have transport, it is also worth exploring some of the nearby villages.
-Less full of tourists than Larnaca itself, towns such as Lefkara or the small villages in the Troodos Mountains are all easily accessible in a day.
+Less busy than Larnaca itself, towns such as Lefkara or the small villages in the Troodos Mountains are all easily accessible in a day.